Frequently Asked Questions

-'Zoom-in' on the map below to use and view an up-to-date, interactive aeronautical chart of the world, which show Class B, C, D, and E airspaces, as well as other restricted airspaces, TFR's, and special use airspaces such as MOA's, courtesy of AirMap and SkyVector:
+'Zoom-in' on the map below to use and view an up-to-date, interactive aeronautical chart of the world, which show Class B, C, D, and E airspaces, as well as other restricted airspaces, TFR's, and special use airspaces such as MOA's, courtesy of SkyVector:

 Recreational or hobby UAS use is flying for enjoyment and not for work, business purposes, or for compensation or hire.

 In the FAA's Interpretation of the Special Rule for Model Aircraft, the FAA relied on the ordinary, dictionary definition of these terms.